 “Beautiful People” is a very magical song.
 From the moment you press play on it, you are treated to a powerful instrumental that features both intense and comforting vibes.
 Over this instrumental, Ed,

-teenage Ed (I don’t know, I’m hearing someone that sounds like a young version of Ed on the song) and Khalid sing passionately about being ordinary individuals that probably prefer eating cheez-its and watching television shows off of their iPhones then being in settings in which they feel uncomfortable and/or out of place.
+teenage Ed (I don’t know, I’m hearing someone that sounds like a young version of Ed on the song) and Khalid sing passionately about being ordinary individuals that probably prefer eating cheez-its and watching television shows off of their iPhones than being in settings in which they feel uncomfortable and/or out of place.
 Personally, I love the message behind the song, mainly because it fits the personalities of who it came from.
 I also love the passion both singers show throughout, as it feels like the idea of being ones-self is something they were put on this earth to let people know.

 1. I DON’T CARE